-I saw her reaching under the frig once and assumed she was trying to reach something so I “helped” her.
+I saw her reaching under the fridge once and assumed she was trying to reach something so I “helped” her.
 She pushed it right back under the refrigerator.

-I bought ping pong balls, that I couldn’t find later because she stashed them in various places.
+I bought ping pong balls for her to chase but later couldn’t find them because she stashed them in various places.

-She loves for me to blow bubbles and watches with wonder as they float down but then pounce on one just right for popping.
+She loves for me to blow bubbles and watches with wonder as they float down but then pounces on one just right for popping.